-- 60-90 days to resolution is a good guide for more complex cases. - Timeline starts from notice, not from the incident itself. - No set requirement, other than to have prompt, designated timeframes in your procedures. - Goal is to avoid undue delay. - For K-12, timeframe is often much shorter - What about injunctions? - What about Summer break?
+- 60 days to resolution is a good guide for more complex cases in higher ed. - Timeline starts from notice, not from the incident itself. - No set requirement, other than to have prompt, designated timeframes in your procedures. - Goal is to avoid undue delay. - For K-12, the timeframe is likely <10 days - What about injunctions? - What about Summer break?
 Sabbatical?
 FMLA?
 Winter break?
 Studying abroad?